-The United Nations Foundation has selected four University of Florida College of Pharmacy students as members of its inaugural class of Global Health Fellows.
-The four are among 100 fellows selected from universities across the United States to participate in a seven-week online program that promotes advocacy for global health programs.
+The United Nations Foundation has selected five University of Florida College of Pharmacy students as members of its inaugural class of Global Health Fellows.
+The five are among 100 fellows selected from universities across the United States to participate in a seven-week online program that promotes advocacy for global health programs.

 The U.N.
 Foundation selected 100 undergraduate and graduate students from among hundreds of applications.
 The students comprising the inaugural class of fellows represent a variety of majors, including pharmacy, public health, law, economics and many more.

 The UF College of Pharmacy students selected are all from the Gainesville campus:

 - Morgan Carson, a first-year student

 - Marry Vuong, a fourth-year student